eddomejias/batatbit/readme.md

 # batatbit
-Batatabit is a static landing page of a web of cryptocurrency exchange.
+Batatabit is a static landing page of a cryptocurrency exchange web.